devpro/otium/README.md

-# otium
+# Otium

-Libraries and tools to organize entertainment activities
+Libraries and tools to organize entertainment activities.